What is FATCA?

 There are very few exemptions from the FFI definition.
-Exemptions are available for certain institutions which are perceived to present a low risk of tax evasion such as institutions based solely in a single jurisdiction which do not accept or maintain accounts opened by foreign customers.
+Exemptions are available for certain institutions which are perceived to present a low risk of tax evasion such as institutions based solely in a single jurisdiction, which do not accept or maintain accounts opened by foreign customers.
 There is also an exemption for FFIs that have only low value accounts (such as credit unions).

 What information must a FATCA compliant FFI provide?

-Financial accounts include any depositary or custodial accounts maintained by an FFI, any shareholding or debt holdings in the FFI (although this does not include shares or debt regularly traded on an established securities market) and cash value insurance contracts.
+Financial accounts include any depositary or custodial accounts maintained by an FFI, any equity or debt holdings in the FFI (although this does not include shares or debt regularly traded on an established securities market) and cash value insurance contracts.

 There are some exemptions from this definition including certain retirement savings accounts and general insurance products.
-The reporting to the IRS will take the form of an annual report on each US account and includes an obligation to provide any further information about those accounts which the IRS may request.
+The reporting to the IRS will take the form of an annual report on each US reportable account and includes an obligation to provide any further information about those accounts which the IRS may request.